s-nandi/wasm-explore/wasm-components/README.md

 Note: The reactor-component cannot be run via `wasmtime bin/reactor-component.wasm` since it expects a `run` to be exported, similarly, `wasmtime bin/bycargoreactor.wasm` does not work either

-## Setting up local WASI package dependencies:
+## Setting up local WASI package dependencies (needed if spinning up a new repo, already checked into this one):

 According to this zulip [comment](https://bytecodealliance.zulipchat.com/#narrow/stream/407292-cargo-component/topic/Moving.20to.20cargo-component.20from.20wit-bindgen/near/413040499), the preview registry wouldn't work, so this is the process for getting wit dependencies locally: